 The GCEF’s goal is to fund projects that will address the Greenpoint Community’s environmental priorities through a process that is open, transparent, and ensures ongoing engagement and partnership with the community.

-To date, GCEF has awarded $395,000 in grants to 18 projects and leveraged another $196,916 in matching funds to address environmental improvement priorities of Greenpoint residents.
+To date, GCEF has awarded $11.4 million in grants to 24 projects and leveraged another $24 million in matching contributions, bringing GCEF’s investment in improving the Greenpoint’s environment to over $35 million.

 The GCEF was created in 2011 by the New York State Attorney General’s Office and Department of Environmental Conservation (DEC) from funding obtained by the State in a settlement with ExxonMobil over its Greenpoint oil spill.
 The Attorney General’s Office and DEC are jointly leading the GCEF.